xianrenrrr/matrix_ads_backend/README.md

 ## Changelog

 ### 2025-05-01
+- Fixed unused import warning for `java.io.IOException` in `VideoController.java` by removing and re-adding as required by the code logic.
+- Updated `api.md` with documentation for the `uploadVideo` API endpoint.
+- Updated `Rules.md` to clarify process for API documentation and changelog updates.

+### 2025-05-01
 - Added video upload endpoint (`/videos/upload`) that stores user videos in Firebase Storage under `videos/{userId}/{videoId}/{originalFilename}`.
 - Automatically extracts a thumbnail (screenshot from the first second) using FFmpeg and uploads it as `videos/{userId}/{videoId}/thumbnail.jpg`.
 - Both video and thumbnail URLs are saved in Firestore.